Thank you for taking the time to have a look around Lines From Inbetween.

 I have found a home for my Christian humanity as an Oblate of the World Community for Christian Meditation.
 My life as an Oblate and my meditation practice will influence a lot of posts on this blog.

-This blog is my intellect’s limited, poor attempt to point a finger at the unknowable.
-It does so through the delicate choosing of words.
-As graced experience breaks through into consciousness, may my unknowable heart inform the choosing.
+This blog is intellect’s limited attempt to point a finger at the unknowable.
+It does so through the careful choosing of words.
+As graced experience becomes conscious, may my heart inform the choosing.